loopbackio/loopback-next/docs/site/Authentication-overview.md

 - Decorate the controller endpoint with `@authenticate()` and inject the user passed from the authentication layer.

+{% include note.html content="
+For [middleware-based sequence](REST-middleware-sequence.md), there is no longer needed to add the authenticate action as the authentication is enforced by a middleware that's automatically discovered and added to the sequence.
+" %}

 The rest will be handled by the authentication component `@loopback/authentication`, which incorporates the authentication mechanism, and the JWT extension `@loopback/jwt-authentication`, which helps in implementing